magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### required-file

-It checks for a file field to be populated.
+Checks for a file field to be populated.

 #### Example